Securing funding can be essential to the success of your business. But for women entrepreneurs, that journey is often harder than it should be.

 Regardless of gender, freelancers and solo entrepreneurs often don’t qualify for conventional bank financing.
 However, other financing vehicles offer short-term loans, lines of credit, invoice financing, and more.
 Forms of alternative lending models include:

 - Peer-to-peer (P2P) lending: P2P lending platforms are on the rise; they connect borrowers in good standing with lenders willing to finance.
 P2P lending platforms like Funding Circle and Lending Club create a bridge between small business owners and investors without involving financial institutions.
 But while P2P loans are relatively easy to obtain, they can have high-interest rates and other fees.
 New businesses also have a difficult time qualifying.

-- Business Lines of Credit: Unlike a term loan, a business line of credit allows you to reuse and repay your borrowing limit as long as you make your payments of time and never exceed your credit limit.
+- Business Lines of Credit: Unlike a term loan, a business line of credit allows you to reuse and repay your borrowing limit as long as you make your payments on time and never exceed your credit limit.

 - Crowdfunding: Platforms like Indiegogo, Peerbackers, and Kickstarter offer entrepreneurs a way to raise money through crowdfunding.
 By posting the details of your project or business idea, you can raise funds when people who believe in your venture either donate or invest money.

-Grant Opportunities for Female Entrepreneurs
+Grant Opportunities for Women Entrepreneurs

-While there may not be bank loans or alternative financing options dedicated to female entrepreneurs, there are grants reserved for women who run businesses.
+While there may not be bank loans or alternative financing options dedicated to women entrepreneurs, there are grants reserved for women who run businesses.
 Grants can be difficult to obtain; they’re time-consuming, highly competitive, and can involve a research-intensive process.
 However, if your hard work pays off and you’re fortunate enough to win one, you get the funds free and clear.